-You may be using up to six times as much detergent as you need – making your machine work harder and use more energy – especially if you live in a soft water area.
-Contact your water utility company and ask them how hard or soft your water is, your appliance manual will tell you how much detergent you need for your water type.
+You may be using up to six times the detergent required – this makes your machine work harder and use more energy, especially if you live in a soft water area.
+Contact your water utility company and check the water hardness in your area, your appliance manual will tell you how much detergent you need for your water type.

 Be sure your clothes are dirty enough to really need washing!
-There is a sensible trade-off between smelly clothes and washing things unnecessarily often.
-Minimise unnecessary washing by hanging up clothes to air after wearing them.
-Reducing the number of washes you do not only saves energy but also time.
+There is a sensible trade-off between smelly clothes and washing things unnecessarily.
+Minimise washing by hanging up clothes to air after wearing them.
+Reducing the number of washes saves energy but also time.

-Drum sizes range from 5.5kg to 11kg but as a machine runs most efficiently when full, it’s worth assessing what capacity you will actually use, ensuring energy and water are not wasted.
-A 6-7kg washing machine will normally be sufficient for a couple, a 7-8kg for a family of four and a 9kg or above for a larger family.
+Drum sizes range from 5.5kg to 11kg but as a machine runs most efficiently when full, it’s worth checking you have chosen the correct machine.
+A 6-7kg capacity washing machine will normally be sufficient for a couple, a 7-8kg for a family of four and 9kg for a larger family.

-After clothes have been washed you should always try to air-dry them, rather than using the dryer function.
-The dryer uses a large amount of energy, so it is cheaper to hang your clothes to dry, even if it’s inside.
+After clothes have been washed, try to air-dry them, avoid the dryer function of the washing machine.
+The dryer uses a large amount of energy, so it’s cheaper to hang your clothes to dry, even if it’s inside.

-The manufacture and delivery of an appliance accounts for 10% of the total carbon footprint of each wash.
+The manufacture and delivery of an appliance accounts for 10% of the total carbon footprint of each washing machine.

-Adding a 200ml cup of distilled white vinegar to the wash, instead of a synthetic softener, washes the soap out of fabrics, leaving behind just your clothes fluffy goodness!
+Adding a 200ml cup of distilled white vinegar to the wash, instead of a synthetic softener, helps wash the soap out of fabrics, leaving behind just the fluffy goodness of your clothes!